PlugFox/SurfGear/packages/relation/README.md

 #### TextFieldStreamedState + TextFieldStateBuilder

-The idea of `TextFieldStreamedState` and `TextFieldStateBuilder` technically the same with the difference that `TextFieldStreamedState` is designed to work with text widgets (`Text`, `TextField`, etc.).
+The idea behind `TextFieldStreamedState` and `TextFieldStateBuilder` is technically the same.
+The only difference is that `TextFieldStreamedState` is designed to work with text widgets (`Text`, `TextField`, etc.).

-`TextFieldStreamedState` allows you to setup your text field validation rules and some other settings like is the text field enabled or mandatory to be filled.
+`TextFieldStreamedState` allows you to set up your text field validation rules and some other settings, such as making the text field mandatory for the user to fill out.

 ```dart
 final textState = TextFieldStreamedState(